6a6aadnan/Sales-Performance-Analysis-and-Dashboard/README.md

 ## Data Description

-- **brand_Q3_sales.xlsx**: Contains sales data for Q3, including metrics such as revenue, sales volume, and brand information.
+- **brand_Q3_sales.xlsx**: Contains sales data for Q3, including metrics such as sales volume, profit volume and product information.
-- **cleaned_sales_data.csv**: The cleaned version of the raw data, used for analysis in Python and Power BI.
+- **cleaned_sales_data.csv**: The cleaned version of the raw data, used in Power BI.

 ## Power BI Dashboard

 The Power BI dashboard highlights key metrics such as:

-- Total sales revenue.
+- Total sales in Q3.
-- Sales growth over time.
+- Total profit in Q3.
-- Performance by brand.
+- Product sales in Q3.
-- Regional sales distribution.
+- Product profit in Q3.